 In this way, the SPAG will help ensure that the NZAGRC’s research investments are outcome-focused and of high quality.
 The SPAG will comprise representatives of the NZAGRC member organisations, the PGgRC Manager, two representatives from the Stakeholder Advisory Group, and observers from MPI and MBIE.
 The Chair of the SPAG will be a member of the Governance Group.

 Stakeholder Advisory Group

-A Stakeholder Advisory Group (SAG) will bring critical sector and societal perspectives to the work of the NZAGRC.
+A Stakeholder Advisory Group (STAG) will bring critical sector and societal perspectives to the work of the NZAGRC.
 It will meet twice yearly to support the Governance Group and will comprise eight members, appointed by the Chair of the Governance Group, MPI and MBIE via a nominations process.

-The SAG’s key functions are to:
+The STAG’s key functions are to:

 - Provide input into the research prioritisation process